Titlo: Usages

-A short titlo is placed over a single letter or over an entire abbreviation; a long titlo is placed over a whole word.
+The figure on the left shows a list of the most common of these abbreviations in current use in printed Church Slavonic.

 A further meaning was in its use in manuscripts, where the titlo was often used to mark the place where a scribe accidentally skipped the letter, if there was no space to draw the missed letter above.

+Titlos are also used to mark letters (usually in their old Cyrillic form) when they are used as Cyrillic numerals, a quasi-decimal system analogous to Greek numerals.